 The next day, we went down to “Ground Zero.”
 The air was still filled with smoke and irritants, and it doesn’t surprise me that many workers developed respiratory problems, because, three-and-a-half weeks after the attacks, the air quality was still so poor that it left me coughing and stung my eyes till they watered.

 In the days and weeks that followed, I was overwhelmed by the patriotism that I and so many others felt, and by the way it unified us as Americans.
-The American flag became a more meaningful symbol to me than it had ever been before.
+The American flag became a more meaningful symbol to me than it had ever before been.